Join 57,715 subscribers and get free updates!

 How to NOT Suck at Working Out

-Although I’m not the biggest guy in the world, I practice safe routines when lifting, I go for balance over superficial looks, I’m a certified trainer, I have a level head, strong convictions, and I do my best to stay up to date on the latest books, studies, journals, and information when it comes to getting strong and staying in shape.
-Essentially, I’ve suck-proofed my workout routines (yeah, I said “suck-proofed”).
-I’m going to tell you exactly why most people suck at working out, and what you can do to suck-proof yourself:
+Although I’m not the biggest guy in the world, I practice safe routines when lifting, I go for balance and functional movement over superficial but weak practices, I have a level head, strong convictions, and I do my best to stay up to date on the latest books, studies, journals, and information when it comes to getting strong and staying in shape.

 Have a Game Plan

-346990046_de4bbeca6bHow are you going to be better today than you were yesterday?
 If you don’t know exactly what you expect to accomplish, how will you know when you get there?
 It’s like driving a car: you start at point A, and you need to get to point B. If you don’t make it to point B, you either got lost, or your car broke down.
 Every day, I see WAY too many people wandering aimlessly in the gym, doing one set at a machine, wandering to the next, barely breaking a sweat, and then walking out of there having accomplished absolutely NOTHING.
 Those people suck and are wasting their time.
-Here’s how you can NOT suck:

 • Define your Point B: If you did 8 pull ups last week, this week you need to try and do 9.
 If you bench pressed 100 pounds, this week you need to do at least 101 pounds to be stronger.